skrysmanski/devlog/content/articles/dotnet/pinvoke-tutorial-1.md

  * Change the default calling convention for the native project.
 This is done in the project settings under `C/C++` --> `Advanced` --> `Calling Convention`.
  * Add the desired calling convention to the desired C/C++ functions, for example: `void __stdcall print_line(const char* str)`.
 This will only change the calling convention for these functions.

 In most cases, it doesn't matter what calling convention you use.
 There are some differences, though.
-You can read more about these differences in the Code Project article [[http://www.codeproject.com/Articles/1388/Calling-Conventions-Demystified|Calling Conventions Demystified]] (Section: Conclusion).
+You can read more about these differences in the Code Project article [Calling Conventions Demystified](http://www.codeproject.com/Articles/1388/Calling-Conventions-Demystified) (Section: Conclusion).

 = Portability ===================
-On non-Windows systems you can use [[http://www.mono-project.com|Mono]] to execute .NET applications.
+On non-Windows systems you can use [Mono](http://www.mono-project.com) to execute .NET applications.
 If you're planning on supporting multiple platforms with your .NET code, I suggest you either:

  * Don't specify a file extension (`.dll`) in `[DllImport]`, like `[DllImport("NativeLib")]`.
 This way the appropriate file name will be chosen automatically.
 Note, however, that this only works as long as there is no dot in the file name (like in `System.Network.dll`).
- * Or: Always specify the full Windows file name (i.e. including file extension) and use [[http://www.mono-project.com/Interop_with_Native_Libraries#Library_Names|Mono's library mapping mechanism]] to map platform-dependent file names to Windows file names.
+ * Or: Always specify the full Windows file name (i.e. including file extension) and use [Mono's library mapping mechanism](http://www.mono-project.com/Interop_with_Native_Libraries#Library_Names) to map platform-dependent file names to Windows file names.

 = C++/CLI =======
 Besides P/Invoke, the other way of integrating C/C++ functions is using C++/CLI.
 Although C++/CLI performs better than P/Invoke it also has several drawbacks: